Cathy347Le/React-Task-App/README.md

    Once the change to server is made, you just want to pass that data as is into setTasks, so remove the "!"
 3. SOLVED - New task does not appear on frontend after you click on delete all button Backend is working just fine.
 It is because, when the tasks list is emptied, you cannot iterate tasks, so the sortTasksByDay function fails.
 Aka the tasks array is replaced with Hooray!!!
 You have no more tasks.
 This was resolved by console.log data, tasks, and tasks.length in the handleAddTask function.
 You also see the error in the console.
 Updated handleAddTask with an if/else statement.

+## IMPROVEMENTS

-4. UNSOLVED - Remove Task Remaining on Single Task
+1. Remove Task Remaining on Single Task
+2. Get server to console each request
+3. Add second way of seeding data